michaelchoie/Deep_Learning/cnn_dog_identification/README.md

-Create a CNN from scratch and via transfer learning to identify humans and dogs
+Create a CNN from scratch and via transfer learning to identify dog breed from images of dogs